-4.2 Building the classification for study areas

-The methodology of building the classification scheme focuses on one of the mapped areas, Mt Isa in north-west Queensland, in order to limit the length of the paper.
-For all the aspects of image processing, Micro Image TNT software package (TNTmips 2008:74) was used.
-The construction of first three levels of the classification was completed by strictly following the FAO LCCS structure.
-For these initial three levels, spectral characteristics of SPOT images and vegetation index image were used extensively.
-Different levels of spectral information were also used to isolate broad classes at each level of the LCCS.
-A new set of training sites was selected from each level to perform the next level classification.
-Those training sites were selected with the help of 2.5m SPOT images, field investigations, different image indexes of SPOT, Landsat, and ASTER data, and general knowledge of the region.
-Under the dichotomous approach (see table 2) of FAO LCCS, the accuracy of each initial level permanently is affected to the accuracy of following levels of the classification.
+help of, 2.5m SPOT images, field investigations, different image indexes of SPOT, Landsat images, ASTER images, and general knowledge of the region.
+Under the dichotomous approach (see Table 2) of FAO LCCS, the accuracy of each initial level permanently is affected to the accuracy of following levels of the classification.

-- 4.2.1 Classification Level I: A supervised classification to isolate non-vegetated lands was conducted through careful selection of training sites from 100% non-vegetated areas.
+4.2.1 Classification Level I: A supervised classification to isolate non-vegetated lands was conducted through careful selection of training sites from 100% non-vegetated areas.
 Spectral values of each SPOT band and NDVI image together with 2.5m SPOT images were used to identify these training sites, precisely.
-All other areas under different levels of vegetation (from vegetated area to a mix of bare ground and grass) were classified into vegetated areas. - 4.2.2 Classification Level II: The re-classification was carried out with two classes of level I to generate four classes.
+All other areas under different levels of vegetation (from vegetated area to a mix of bare ground and grass) were classified into vegetated areas.

+4.2.2 Classification Level II: The re-classification was carried out with two classes of level I to generate four classes.
 After observing the NDVI, image classification was conducted through selecting training sites using the 2.5m and 10m SPOT images.
-Only 3 classes were found out of four, and the class A2 ("aquatic or regularly flooded areas under primarily vegetated category") (see figure 3) were not found in Mt Isa region. - 4.2.3 Classification Level III: In the 3rd level, FAO LCCS has 8 sub classes to represent all land surface features on the earth.
+Only 3 classes were found out of four, and the class A2 ("aquatic or regularly flooded areas under primarily vegetated category") (see Figure 3) were not found in Mt Isa region.

+4.2.3 Classification Level III: In the 3rd level, FAO LCCS has 8 sub classes to represent all land surface features on the earth.
 The availability of the area under each class is directly depending on the regional features of land cover of each respective area.
 A clear example is, in a remote desert region with no human settlements or any vegetation, it may just comprise of only one class (B16, A6: Loose and Shifting Sand) from these 8 classes.
 The Mt Isa region has a predominantly dry climate and no vegetated lands under aquatic or regularly flooded conditions exit.
-We found five classes out of eight original classes at this level (see Level III in figure 3) with regard to Mt Isa region. - 4.2.4 Classification Level IV: The 4th level of the classification is the challenging phase of the land cover mapping under FAO LCCS, which must identify classes closer to real world land cover with clearly demarcated boundaries.
-As an example, even after extensive studies, the LCC for Tasmania conducted in 2006 had 14 classes at local level, but one of them, "seabird rookery complex" found no matching class in FAO LCCS to be re-named (Atyeo and Thackway 2006).
+We found five classes out of eight original classes at this level (see Level III in Figure 3) with regard to Mt Isa region.

+4.2.4 Classification Level IV: The 4th level of the classification is the challenging phase of the land cover mapping under FAO LCCS, which set to identify classes closer to real world land cover with clearly demarcated boundaries.
+As an example, even after extensive studies, the LCC for Tasmania conducted in 2006 had 14 classes at local level, but one of them, "seabird rookery complex" found no matching class in FAO LCCS to be assigned (Atyeo and

+Thackway 2006).
 Fundamentally, the 4th level or local level class generation has to be conducted through applying more detail "classifiers" (Di Gregorio, 2005), as FAO LCCS requires.

 In this study we used very high resolution 2.5m satellite images and ground survey information to build classifiers for the 4th level.
 Additionally, spectral characteristics of SPOT 10m images played a strong role in the classification process.
-Figure 3 shows the simplified flow of this process, which presents all four levels with regard to the Mt.
-Isa map.
-Classifiers used under FAO system to generate each class in level IV for Mt Isa map are presented in Table 05.
+Figure 3 shows the simplified flow of this process, which presents all four levels with regard to the Mt Isa map.
+Classifiers used 4th level of the classification under FAO system to generate classes in level IV for Mt Isa and Hughenden maps are presented in Table 05 and 06.

 Figure 3.
-Building the classification scheme according to the FAO LCCS.
+Building the classification scheme according to the FAO LCCS

-Table 05.
+Table 5.
 Land cover classes mapped in Mt Isa region full SPOT scene under FAO LCCS system